railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_import_export.rst

 From the list of partners, click the :guilabel:`Import` button and then in the :guilabel:`Import Data` window click :guilabel:`Open` to search for and import the new :file:`data.csv` file.
-The web client automatically matches column names but the GTK client requires that you click the :guilable:`Auto detect` button.
+The web client automatically matches column names but the GTK client requires that you click the :guilabel:`Auto detect` button.

 You'll get a dialog box showing that you have imported 2 objects, and you can see the new partners and partner addresses when you refresh the list on screen.